TL;DR

 Bypassing NHS queues is the main driver for purchasing PMI, but the benefits extend far beyond just speed.

-- Unrivalled Choice and Control: You get to choose your surgeon or specialist from a list of leading experts.
+- strong Choice and Control: You get to choose your surgeon or specialist from a list of leading experts.
 You also choose the hospital and a date for treatment that fits around your work and family commitments.

 - Comfortable and Private Facilities: Private hospitals offer a different level of comfort.
 This typically includes a private, en-suite room, a la carte menus, more flexible visiting hours, and a quieter environment conducive to recovery.